Get our free email newsletter

 Ringing with High Quality Components

-Many EMI and SI problems are related with a combination of inductance and capacitance without losses.
-High peak voltages and currents, ringing, emissions, etc. are the result.
-Damping with resistors or ferrites are common solutions.
+Many EMI and SI problems are related to a combination of inductance and capacitance without losses.
+High peak voltages and currents, ringing, emissions, etc., are the result.
+Damping with resistors or ferrites is a common solution.

-Many EMI and Signal Integrity problems are related with the existence of some resonance between inductance and capacitance without damping.
+Many EMI and Signal Integrity problems are related to the existence of some resonance between inductance and capacitance without damping.

 - Partner Content -